dm-a11y/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that lists all local and environment variables and functions. a script that creates a new local variable. a script that creats a global variable.
+a script that lists all local and environment variables and functions. a script that creates a new local variable. a script that creats a global variable. a script that prints the result of the addition of a number with a global variable.